Car insurance in Canada - What You Need to Know

 - Description of the accident.

-- Photos of accident (if possible).
+- Photos of the accident (if possible).

 - Police report (if possible).

-It is important to know that in the unfortunate case of an accident or insurance claim against you, we will compare our insurance company partners to make sure your new auto rate is the cheapest we can offer.
+It is important to know that in the unfortunate case of an accident or insurance claim against you, we will compare our insurance company partners to make sure your new car insurance rate is the cheapest we can offer.
 This is in contrast to dealing with other direct insurance sources (such as banks, co-ops or agents) that may have conflicting interests when it comes to your new insurance rate.

 Auto insurance rates vary across different providers and are based on several factors like driving experience, demographics, geography, and previous insurance coverage.
-It’s important to do your research when choosing the right company to cover you.
+It’s important to do your research when choosing the right insurance company to cover you.